Vehicle Industry Registration Procedures Manual

 Note: Active duty military personnel may renew their vehicle’s registration in their home state instead of registering in California

-A California resident or a California business
+If the RO Is A California resident or a California business

-Has not yet entered California, but the applicant wishes to initiate California registration
+And the Nonresident Vehicle Has not yet entered California, but the applicant wishes to initiate California registration

-Whichever of the following occurs first:
+Then Fees Become Due on Whichever of the following occurs first:

 • The date of entry.